 |Used for||Bacterial infections; acne; rosacea|

 Oxytetracycline is an antibacterial medicine.
-This means that it stops infections caused by bacteria.
-It is prescribed to treat acute bacterial infections, such as chest infections, urine infections, skin infections, and mouth infections.
-It is also prescribed for some longer-term skin conditions, such as acne and rosacea.
+This means that it stops infections caused by germs (bacteria).
+It is prescribed as a treatment for chest infections such as pneumonia, and also for some mouth infections.
+It is also prescribed for infections resulting from some types of bites, and some sexually transmitted infections.

 Before taking oxytetracycline

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking oxytetracycline it is important that your doctor or dentist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking oxytetracycline it is important that your doctor (or dentist) knows:

 - If you are pregnant or breast-feeding.
 If so, you should not take oxytetracycline.